Southampton want £40m for Manchester United target Kyle Walker-Peters - Paper Talk

 Newly-promoted Fulham have made their move to sign Burnley winger Maxwel Cornet.

+Timo Werner has hinted that his future may lie away from Chelsea.

-Mikel Arteta is determined to break the curse of the Arsenal captaincy after years of circus surrounding the armband.
+Martin Odegaard is the top pick with Mikel Arteta determined to break the curse of the Arsenal captaincy.

+Patrick Vieira has pledged his full support for Cheick Doucoure after Crystal Palace's new signing was the victim of an alleged blackmail plot.

+England manager Sarina Wiegman's battle to recover from Covid in time for tomorrow's quarter-final with Spain is set to go down to the wire.

 THE TIMES